 Types of Factoring

 It can be with or without recourse which means the credit risk may or may not be assumed by the factor.
 Advance or maturity factoring, which means the money may or may not be paid in advance.
 There can be the only financing of invoices with no other service, but that can become as good as invoice discounting.

 The other services which can be a part of factoring services apart from advancing the invoices are

-Subscribing to such services may be at the option of the seller or the company taking factoring services.
-Collection from a customer is a common service which is present in all factoring services.
-Credit investigation means checking the credit of the customers by the factors in place of the business which thereby eliminates the need for any credit department in the business enterprise.
-Sales ledger maintenance is another added service which can be provided by the factors.
+Subscribing to such services may be at the seller’s option or the company taking factoring services.
+Collection from a customer is a common service present in all factoring services.
+Credit investigation means checking the credit of the customers by the factors in place of the business, which thereby eliminates the need for any credit department in the business enterprise.
+Sales ledger maintenance is another added service that the factors can provide.